microsoft/vcpkg-docs/vcpkg/users/binarycaching.md

-You will need to configure your Azure Artifacts feed to [grant read and write permissions to your Azure DevOps pipeline](azure/devops/artifacts/feeds/feed-permissions) as well as granting read-only permissions for hosts in your development team.
+You will need to configure your Azure Artifacts feed to [grant read and write permissions to your Azure DevOps pipeline](/azure/devops/artifacts/feeds/feed-permissions) as well as granting read-only permissions for hosts in your development team.

 ## Default binary cache

-Binary caching is enabled by default with a [`files` provider](#files) at the first valid location of:
+Binary caching is enabled by default with a [`files` provider](../reference/binarycaching.md#files) at the first valid location of:

 - **Windows**